sailpoint-oss/developer.sailpoint.com/docs/guides/ip-address-allow-list.md

 ![img](./img/postman1.PNG)

-2. After a succesful call to IdentityNow, hover over the globe icon in the response window in postman to get the IP address:
+2. After a succesful call to Identity Security Cloud, hover over the globe icon in the response window in postman to get the IP address:

 ![img](./img/postman2.PNG)

 3. Download the [IP Address ranges from AWS](https://ip-ranges.amazonaws.com/ip-ranges.json)

-4. Compare the IP address found when calling IdentityNow to the list provided by AWS to determine where your tenant is hosted.
+4. Compare the IP address found when calling Identity Security Cloud to the list provided by AWS to determine where your tenant is hosted.
 You can run a simple Python script to easily find what region the IP address belongs to:

 ```python
 from ipaddress import ip_network, ip_address